 Not all of us can do great things, but we can do small things with great love. – Mother Teresa

-In Episode 8, Mr Manoj Kumar chats about his work at Social Alpha, a leading social entrepreneurship enabler in India in Science & Technology sector and as a CEO at India Health Fund.
+In Episode 8, Nishant talks with Mr Manoj Kumar, Founder of Social Alpha and CEO India Health Fund.
+In Episode 8, Mr Manoj Kumar chats about his work at Social Alpha, a leading social entrepreneurship enabler in India in Science & Technology sector and model of India Health Fund.
 Manoj is a senior advisor at the prestigious Tata Trusts, where he is responsible for managing the innovation portfolio, promoting entrepreneurship and nurturing the academic/R&D relationships globally.
 An alumnus of Harvard Business School, he is also the founding trustee of Tata Institute for Genetics and Society (TIGS) and serves on the board of advisory for multiple organizations.
 Manoj has worn many hats professionally with stints in investment banking, financial technology, startups and social sector with a penchant for social innovation.
 Manoj also manages the India Health Fund, a collaborative venture between Tata Trusts and the Global Fund to fights AIDS, malaria and tuberculosis.
 The fund aims to catalyze all the resources within the global ecosystem to eliminate tuberculosis (TB) by 2025 and malaria by 2030 from India.
 In this podcast, Manoj discusses how they are collaborating with partners to address and fill in the gap for catalyzing a positive change.
 Listen to the podcast here.

 In the parlance of investment management, Alpha is a measure of active returns of a portfolio compared to its benchmark index.
 It is used in conjunction with the beta to understand the fund management skills of a fund manager.
 A higher alpha for asset managers with comparable beta generally indicates better peer fund management if it’s consistent over time.
 Alpha is a type of risk-adjusted return typically used for performances following a normalized return.
 Taking a cue from the financial risk ratio, Social Alpha is living up to its potential as a world-class social ecosystem out-performer for Science & Technology startups.